-Several organics/pesticides are measured by more than one analytical method, which often have different reporting limits (RL) and can yield significantly different results.
-Prior to July 2019, the Program considered the method with the lowest Reporting Limit (RL) as primary, based on the recommendation of the laboratory at the time.
-In reviewing this evaluation method and based on updated guidance from the analytical laboratory, the Program determined that the method with the lowest RL may not be the most representative of the level of the constituent due to differences in the matrices for which the analytical methods are intended; and that in keeping with Section K.4(a) of Attachment F of the Permit, the 40 CFR 136 method should be considered the primary method.
+Several organics/pesticides are measured by more than one analytical method, which often have different reporting limits (RL) and can yield significantly different results33.
+Prior to July 2019, the SMP considered the method with the lowest Reporting Limit (RL) as primary, based on the recommendation of the laboratory at the time.
+In reviewing this evaluation method and based on updated guidance from the analytical laboratory, the SMP determined that the method with the lowest RL may not be the most representative of the level of the constituent due to differences in the matrices for which the analytical methods are intended; and that in keeping with Section K.4(a) of Attachment F of the Permit, the 40 CFR 136 method should be considered the primary method.
 As of July 2019, the Program considers the 40 CFR 136 approved method to be primary.
 In some cases, the primary method is below the objective and the secondary method is not and vice versa.
-The Program is reporting those results that were above the objective according to the primary (40 CFR 136 approved) method.
+The SMP is reporting those results that were above the objective according to the primary (40 CFR 136 approved) method as elevated levels, but also includes non-primary method data for reference, when applicable.